 Working to be Plastic Free!

 Retail, food service, and other local businesses are all contributors to the plastic pollution that ends up in our communities, on our streets, and in our waterways.
-The MountainTrue Recycling Team and the Hendersonville Environmental Sustainability Board are asking local businesses to sign a pledge to commit to take meaningful steps toward being a sustainable business and reducing plastic usage, protecting our community, wildlife, and watershed and becoming leaders in the local business community.
+MountainTrue’s Waste Reduction Team and the Hendersonville Environmental Sustainability Board are asking local businesses to sign a pledge to commit to take meaningful steps toward being a sustainable business and reducing plastic usage, protecting our community, wildlife, and watershed and becoming leaders in the local business community.
 Learn more and see participating businesses here: Working to be Plastic Free

-This team promotes city, county and regional recycling including curb-side pick-up, and advocacy towards improved Reduce, Reuse, and Recycling programs.
-The team educates the public and policymakers about best practices by speaking at Commission meetings, writing letters to the editor, holding public forums, contacting school and businesses, and organizing eco-tours.
-The team also coordinates with the county recycling of Christmas Trees into mulch in early January.
+This team promotes city, county, and regional recycling including curb-side pick-up and advocacy towards improved Reduce, Reuse, and Recycling programs.
+The team educates the public and policymakers about best practices by speaking at Commission meetings, writing letters to the editor, holding public forums, contacting schools and businesses, and organizing eco-tours.
+The team also coordinates the county’s recycling of Christmas Trees into mulch in early January.

 Meetings are held on the third Wednesday of each month at 4:00 p.m. in the Community Room at the Hendersonville Community Co-Op (60 S. Charleston Lane, Hendersonville, NC 28792).
 Please join us!

 Click Henderson County Recycling for a link to the county’s Solid Waste website, where you can find the recycling brochure and the guidelines on solid waste disposal.
 The county has 75 recycling bins available for loan at special events.
 Information about special recycling events including Household Hazardous Waste (HHW), paint and electronics collection days can be found online at hcrecycles.org.
 For more information, contact Henderson County Environmental Programs at (828) 694-6524.